the-turing-way/the-turing-way/book/website/reproducible-research/rdm/rdm-spreadsheets.md

 |2.
 Each observation must have its own row.|
 |3.
 Each value must have its own cell.  |

-There are data validation tools available, like https://goodtables.io, that allows you check automaticall whether your spreadsheets are tidy.
+There are data validation tools available, like https://goodtables.io, that allows you to check automatically whether your spreadsheets are tidy.

 ## 3. Other tips